 - I am a victim of unemployment fraud.

 - I have or will receive unemployment income in 2021.

 - I still need more information or have questions.

-There are two things you need to know when you have unemployment compensation income.
+There are a few things you need to know if you received unemployment compensation income in 2020.

-Unemployment compensation is taxable.
+- Unemployment compensation is taxable.
 Your unemployment compensation is taxable on both your federal and state tax returns.
-Be sure to include information from your 1099G.
-If you did not receive this form in the mail, refer to the Department of Workforce Development’s website, you may need to enter the Uplink system to print your copy.
+Be sure to include information from your Form 1099G.

 Total taxable unemployment compensation includes the new federal programs implemented in 2020 due to COVID-19: